kailash-manasarovar/statement/docs/timeline/2023/january.md

 - It is very strange and concerning, and when I get home I look my symptoms up on Google and discover I have the systems of rhabdomyolysis.
 - I consider going to A&E as it is very serious and a person can require dialysis, but I decide not to when I read that it can cure after a few days on its own.
 - The pain goes on for about 5 days then disappears.
 - I have some other unusual symptoms too: sudden dark rings under my eyes, aching in my back at the kidney area, and particularly the right kidney.
-My urine is frothy too.
+My urine is frothy, especially after eating anything with albumin in such as eggs or dairy.
-- I have an enormous dramatic bump and discoloration on my left thumbnail, and similar but less on my right.
+- I have an enormous dramatic bump and discoloration on my left thumbnail, remnants of which are still apparent to this day, and similar but less on my right.
 It's ugly and very noticeable.
-- Maria Hontanilla notices it and mentions it in piano class that week.
+- Maria Hontanilla notices my traumatized thumbnail and mentions it in piano class that week.
-- All these symptoms tie in with the rhabdo diagnosis which requires some major trauma to the muscles and internal systems.
+- All these symptoms tie in with the rhabdo diagnosis which requires some major trauma to have happened to the muscles and internal systems.
 - Rhabdo is something you get when you:
     - Are in a car accident.
     - Run a marathon dehydrated.
     - Get hit by lightning.
     - Are poisoned.
-- I put it down to a hike I did at the weekend, but there was nothing extraordinary about the hike, and I had recently done far more strenuous hikes in the Pyrenees.
-There was no other explanation at that time however.
+- I put it down to a hike I did at the weekend, but there was nothing extraordinary about the hike other than I had sweat a lot and it was cold at the summit.
+- However, I had recently done far more strenuous hikes in the Pyrenees.
+- There was no other explanation at that time however.
 - I lost a lot of weight after this, probably 10kg or thereabouts, 15kg in total since the [seizure in Thailand](../2022/december.md#a-seizure-in-thailand).

 !!! info "Tweets related to rhabdo"